-Red Kite Yurts was founded by Paul Millard in 2002.
-Paul has had a life long interest in the culture and way of life of the nomadic peoples of Central Asia.
-He built his first Yurt twenty years ago with his ten year old son Nathan.
+Red Kite Yurts (the name given, after Red Kites were re-introduced to near by Argaty Farm, Doune) was founded by Paul Millard in 2000.
+He has had a life long interest in the culture and way of life of the nomadic peoples of Central Asia.
+He built his first Yurt twenty years ago with his children.
 It was a crude structure that didn’t last long though provided great enjoyment for the duration of its short life.

-A full ten years later Paul revisited his early Yurt drawings and embarked on his second Yurt build, this time armed with a much more detailed knowledge of what is involved and the ambition to craft a structure tha could be used as accommodation.
-Once the Yurt had been completed it immediately attracted the interest of friends, aquaintances and passersby, who simply had to inquire as to what it was and where it came from.
-Paul slept in his Yurt for the duration of a summer, living the life of the nomads that he had read so much about.
+Fifteen years, having met with the Felt Makers Associations Story Telling Yurt, Paul revisited his early Yurt drawings and embarked on a second Yurt build, this time armed with a much more detailed knowledge of what is involved and the ambition to craft a structure that could be used as accommodation.
+Once the Yurt had been completed it immediately attracted the interest of many individuals and organizations.

-Paul has visited Kyrgyzstan twice in 2007 and again in 2010.
-He worked with local Yurt Masters and has built long-lasting friendships with craftsmen that he met on his travels.
-While in bishkek he gave a lecture at a University on the growing cultural links between the UK and Kyrgyzstan as a result of the increasing popularity of Yurts in this country.
+Paul has visited Kyrgyzstan on several occasions working with Yurt Masters and has built long-lasting friendships with craftsmen that he met on his travels.
+While in Osh he gave a lecture at the University on the growing cultural links between the Scotland and Kyrgyzstan as a result of the increasing popularity of Yurts in this country.

-Over the next few years Paul built a small number of Yurts for friends and aquaintances and began hiring them out for birthdays and small gatherings.
-Paul’s story quickly spread through craft circles and he became increasingly invoved with various organisations that promote green living, the preservation of our natural environment and sustainable living.
+Over the next few years Paul has continued to build Yurts to expand the hire stock for festivals and the growing wedding market.
+Paul’s story quickly spread through craft circles and he became increasingly involved with various organisations that promote green living, the preservation of our natural environment and sustainable living.
 His craft was featured in several publications and he was called upon to provide workshops and a Yurt for a major project spearheaded by the Botanic Gardens in Edinburgh.
 In 2011 Paul was again featured in a landmark book about the re-birth of Britain’s forests.
-Dr Ian Edwards authored ‘Woodlanders – New life in Britain’s Forests’ which explains how crafts people across the country are living with and from forsts in the UK.
+Dr Ian Edwards authored ‘Woodlanders – New life in Britain’s Forests’ which explains how crafts people across the country are living with and from forests in the UK.